NateNotermann/NateNotermann/README.md

 <br>

 ## Currently Working on:
-Right now I am working on turning my resume into a playable video game.
+Right now I am working on turning my resume into a **playable video game**.
 It is very much a work in progress.
 You can creep on the repo [HERE](https://github.com/NateNotermann/Video-Game-Resume)
 Feel free to take a look around the rest of my [github](https://github.com/NateNotermann?tab=repositories) or visit some of my other sites/examples of work below.
 They use multiple frameworks and libraries such as: **express**, **Node**, **Ajax**, **Axios**, and more.
 <br>